 4. United States of America

 The United States has a population of 326.7 million people and is the country with the highest disposable income per capita measure of $65,836.
-In 2018, the country’s GDP was $20.58 trillion—the largest GDP on our list and world’s largest economy.
+In 2018, the country’s GDP was $20.58 trillion.
 Key sectors in the U.S. include financial services, professional and business services, manufacturing and health care.

-The economy of Denmark is a modern mixed economy with comfortable living standards, a high level of government services and transfers, and depends highly on foreign trade.
+The economy of Denmark is a modern mixed economy with comfortable living standards.
+It has a high level of government services and transfers, and depends highly on foreign trade.

 Minimum wages in Denmark are not defined, but still, this country has the lowest income inequality in the world.
 Workers in Denmark smile home with $57,150 annual pay.
 Due to the high salaries and good working conditions, this country is known for the happiest workers also.